 - If you end up with a positive number this is good (high five!) and means you spent less you made.
 Actions to take?
 You could increase your debt payments or increase your savings.

 Once you understand your expenses and income and have a firm understanding of the money coming in and out of your life, it’s time to take some additional steps to best manage your money.

 4. Consolidate your debt

 Debt, the dreaded word.
 No one likes debt.
 No one.
-And if you need help getting out of debt, you are not alone.
-If you are like the majority of Americans (~80%), then you have debt.
+And most people that need help managing money actually need help getting out of debt.
+Sound familiar?
+If you are like the majority of Americans (~80%), then you most likely have debt.